frankfarach/CV/CV.md

 *Journal of Substance Abuse Treatment*, *23*, 335-342. http://dx.doi.org/10.1016/S0740-5472(02)00298-2.

 ### Book Chapters

+Open Science Collaboration.
+(2013, invited submission).
+The Reproducibility Project: A model of large-scale collaboration for empirical research on reproducibility.
+In V. Stodden, F. Leisch, & R.
+Peng (Eds.), *Implementing Reproducible Computational Research (A Volume in The R Series).*  New York, NY: Taylor & Francis.

 Zoellner, L. A., **Farach, F. J.**, Pruitt, L. D., & Feeny, N. C. (in press).
 The nature of traumatic memory and traumatic recovery.
 In: L. A.